ZzyzxJCross/RubyGroupInClassExcercise09202021/README.md

 # Ruby Eco Simulation
 This Repo is intended to facilitate our submission for the in-class exercise.
+This is a Lexer that is able to take text from a .txt file and seperate different strings and numbers, as well as other operators such as + and -.
+Each outputted value will be seperated accordingly if its neighbors are the same type, and each will be given a token to determine their type.

 # Quickstart
 We have prepared a special stakeholder link to view our code at the site Repl.it